-Enshrining an explicit right to vote in the Constitution would guarantee the voting rights of every citizen of voting age, ensure that every vote is counted correctly, and defend against attempts to enfranchise ineligible voters and disenfranchise eligible voters.
+Enshrining an explicit right to vote in the Constitution would guarantee the voting rights of every citizen of voting age, ensure that every vote is counted correctly, and defend against attempts to effectively disenfranchise eligible voters.
 It would empower Congress to enact minimum electoral standards to guarantee a higher degree of legitimacy, inclusivity, and consistency across the nation, and give our courts the authority to keep politicians in check when they try to game the vote for partisan reasons.

-Many Americans are hesitant to amend the U.S. Constitution, believing that it could lead to a slippery slope situation regarding other less desirable amendments.
-But the Constitution is not stagnant; it is a living document that, since its inception over 200 years ago, has been modified 27 times.
+The Constitution has been amended 27 times.
 Excluding the Bill of Rights, 7 of the last 17 constitutional amendments have dealt directly with expanding the franchise and improving the way citizens vote.

 While the U.S. Constitution bans the restriction of voting based on race, sex and age, it does not explicitly and affirmatively state that all U.S. citizens have a right to vote.
-Even the Supreme Court ruled in the Bush v.
-Gore case in 2000 that citizens do not have the right to vote for electors for president; states control voting policies and procedures.
-As a result, we have a patchwork of voting systems run independently by 50 states, 3067 counties and over 13,000 voting districts, all separate and all unequal.
+The Supreme Court ruled in Bush v.
+Gore in 2000 that citizens do not have the right to vote for electors for president.
+States control voting policies and procedures, and as a result, we have a patchwork of inconsistent voting rules run independently by 50 states, 3,067 counties and over 13,000 voting districts, all separate and unequal.